Squaring the circle: Incorrect constructions

 Even after it had been proved impossible, in 1894, amateur mathematician Edwin J. Goodwin claimed that he had developed a method to square the circle.
 The technique he developed did not accurately square the circle, and provided an incorrect area of the circle which essentially redefined $\pi$ as equal to 3.2.
 Goodwin then proposed the Indiana pi bill in the Indiana state legislature allowing the state to use his method in education without paying royalties to him.
 The bill passed with no objections in the state house, but the bill was tabled and never voted on in the Senate, amid increasing ridicule from the press.

 The mathematical crank Carl Theodore Heisel also claimed to have squared the circle in his 1934 book, "Behold! : the grand problem no longer unsolved: the circle squared beyond refutation."
 Paul Halmos referred to the book as a "classic crank book."

+In non-Euclidean geometry

+Although the circle cannot be squared in the Euclidean plane, it sometimes can be in hyperbolic geometry under suitable interpretations of the terms.
+The hyperbolic plane does not contain squares (quadrilaterals with four right angles and four equal sides), but instead it contains regular quadrilaterals, shapes with four equal sides and four equal angles sharper than right angles.
+There exist in the hyperbolic plane (countably) infinitely many pairs of constructible circles and constructible regular quadrilaterals of equal area, which, however, are constructed simultaneously.
+There is no method for starting with an arbitrary regular quadrilateral and constructing the circle of equal area.
+Symmetrically, there is no method for starting with an arbitrary circle and constructing a regular quadrilateral of equal area, and for sufficiently large circles no such quadrilateral exists.

+Under the same interpretation, a countable infinity of differently sized circles can also be squared in spherical geometry.
+Among these is a circle whose area is one-sixth of the total spherical area, whose corresponding regular quadrilateral is just the projected face of an inscribed cube.
+Here, too, the constructions involve specifically sized circles and regular quadrilaterals and do not lend themselves to any general circle-squaring method.

 In literature

 The problem of squaring the circle has been mentioned over a wide range of literary eras, with a variety of metaphorical meanings.
 Its literary use dates back at least to 414 BC, when the play The Birds by Aristophanes was first performed.
 In it, the character Meton of Athens mentions squaring the circle, possibly to indicate the paradoxical nature of his utopian city.